Charles Dickens Museum, London

 He lived here from 1837 until 1839 and wrote some of his most iconic works, including parts of Oliver Twist, Nicholas Nickleby, and The Pickwick Papers, in this very house.

-The museum’s collection comprises over 100,000 items, although not all of these are currently on display.
+The museum’s collection comprises over 100,000 items, though not all are currently on display.

 However, what is on display provides insight into Dickens’s life.